GeekTrainer/learn-vue/m03-conditional-rendering/includes/3-module-summary.md

 ## Coding Challenge

 Now it's your turn!
-Armed with the information presented in Module 3, you should be able to perform the following task on your own.
+Armed with the information presented in this module, you should be able to perform the following task on your own.

 - Add a paragraph below the **Sold Out** paragraph that lets users know when the next shuttle flight will be available for booking (if `num_seats_available` is 0).